-- Representing a shareholder in a major Russian bank, National bank Trust, with respect to a criminal case.
+- Representing former shareholders and top-managers in a major Russian bank, National bank Trust, with respect to a criminal case.
 This cross-border case involves USA, Cyprus, and UK jurisdictions.
 Matter value: USD 121m.

 - Representing one of the Russian ex-Minister in a criminal case.
 Matter value: USD 2m.

 Victoria is a member of the International Chamber of Commerce (Paris) Working Group on Criminal Law and Arbitration and has been appointed to the Expert Council of the High Commissioner for Human Rights in the Russian Federation among other roles.
 She also acts as Co-Chair of the Business Against Corruption public centre (under the auspices of the Delovaya Rossiya chamber).
 In addition to her legal practice, Victoria is involved in drafting amendments and supplements to the Criminal Code of the Russian Federation, other Russian regulations (including the Criminal Procedure Code), and legal opinions on cases reviewed by the Constitutional Court of the Russian Federation.
 She also prepares documents for the Supreme Court.

 In 2015 Victoria was awarded the Ministry of Justice of Russia diploma for effective assistance in solving the tasks assigned to the Ministry.

 Victoria has been named Lawyer of the Year for Criminal Defence by Best Lawyers 2018.